International Student Service Center

-Graduate MBA and MS students in the Zicklin School of Business must complete 12 credits to be eligible for CPT.
+Graduate MBA and MS students in the Zicklin School of Business must complete a semester with full course of study to be eligible for CPT.

 In addition to the required credit completion, international students on F-1 visas must have been lawfully enrolled in school on a full-time basis for at least one full academic year before becoming eligible for practical training.
 Exceptions exist for graduate students whose programs require immediate curricular training.